leonardpauli/vue-gun-observable/README.md

 node.$id // the UUID/gunjs "soul" for the node

-// gun
+// ref
-node.$gun // get the gunjs node for the node, eg. node.$gun.put(...)
+node.$ref // get the storage reference // eg. for gunjs: the gunjs node for the node, eg. node.$gun.put(...)

 // list